iden3/snarkjs/README.md

 # snarkjs

-This is a **JavaScript and Pure Web Assembly implementation of zkSNARK and PLONK schemes.** It uses the Groth16 Protocol (3 point only and 3 pairings) and PLONK.
+This is a **JavaScript and Pure Web Assembly implementation of zkSNARK and PLONK schemes.** It uses the Groth16 Protocol (3 point only and 3 pairings), PLONK and FFLONK.

 This library includes all the tools required to perform trusted setup multi-party ceremonies: including the universal [*powers of tau*](https://medium.com/coinmonks/announcing-the-perpetual-powers-of-tau-ceremony-to-benefit-all-zk-snark-projects-c3da86af8377) ceremony, and the second phase circuit specific ceremonies.